 Natural Remedies to Lift Your Mood

 - Omega 3 fish oils.
 If you suffer with low mood, supplementing with a fish oil is recommended.
-Liquid fish oils are highly concentrated and supply a higher dose of omega 3, the essential fatty acids needed for
+Liquid fish oils are highly concentrated and supply a higher dose of omega 3, the essential fatty acids needed for brain function.

 - St John’s Wort is a herb which has been used for centuries to treat low mood and anxiety.
 It’s a nerve tonic with anti-depressant properties.
 If you take any form of medication (especially anti-depressants or the oral contraceptive pill), please exercise caution and speak to your healthcare practitioner before taking St John’s Wort.